 Call and Need Do Double Duty

 In the first case, the words call and need are used as nouns.
-We know they are nouns because the articles and the come before them.
+We know they are nouns because the articles a and the come before them.
 Nouns are things.
 They sit still.

 In the second case, call and need are used as verbs.
 Verbs move.
 They float, zing, shout, sail, fly, and make stuff happen.
 They have energy.